 A maximum of 50 titles may be charged against a borrower’s number.
 This maximum is independent of the type of materials.
 Classroom collections may exceed the 50-title limit.

-Materials for which there is an ACTIVE reserve, special loan materials, videos/DVDs, and new materials cannot be renewed.
+Materials for which there is an ACTIVE reserve and special loan materials cannot be renewed.
 Overdue items may be renewed one time on-line or by telephone unless there is a reserve.
 The fine accrues from the original due date until the renewal takes place.
+New/ 14 day books, DVDs and CDs may be renewed one time, providing there is no hold on the item.

 Click HERE to request an ILL